stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 * N_level: N2

-  * The narrative of abc as a consistency tension principle is explicit.
+  * The narrative of abc as a consistency_tension principle is explicit.
   * Counterfactual worlds and AI engineering modules are defined in a coherent way at the effective layer.

+The MVP-E2 harness specified in Section 6.3 gives a concrete path to raise E_level once implemented and exercised.

 ### 9.2 Next measurable step toward E2